-Student records and transcripts
+Student records and transcripts 503-399-5001

-Student academic records are maintained in the Registrar's Office for 10 years.
+Student academic records are maintained in the Registrar's Office for ten years.
 These records may include transfer credit evaluations, correspondence, curriculum substitutions, and degree evaluation toward graduation.

 Transcripts of Chemeketa credit courses are kept permanently.
 You may obtain an official transcript from the Enrollment Center in Building 2, Room 200, by submitting a written request with the appropriate fee.
-Access My Chemeketa at http://my.chemeketa.edu for an unofficial transcript.
-If you have financial obligations to the college, we may deny issuing your transcript until the Enrollment Center clears your obligation.
+Access My Chemeketa at my.chemeketa.edu for an unofficial transcript.
+If you owe a financial obligation to the college, we will withhold issuing an official transcript until the debt is paid in full.
 We recommend you keep the Enrollment Center informed of any change of address while you are a student at Chemeketa.

-OAR 589-004-0400 authorizes Chemeketa Community College to ask you to provide your social security number.
-The number will be used by the college for reporting, research and record keeping.
-Your number will also be provided by the college to the Oregon Community College Unified Reporting System (OCCURS), which is a group made up of all community colleges in Oregon, the State Department of Community Colleges and Workforce Development, and the Oregon Community College Association (OCCA) OCCURS gathers information about students and programs to meet state and federal reporting requirements.
-It also helps colleges plan, research and develop programs.
-This information helps the colleges to support the progress of students and their success in the workplace and other education programs.
+OAR 589-004-0400 authorizes Chemeketa Community College to ask you to provide your Social Security number.
+The number will be used by the college for reporting, research, and record keeping.
+Your number will also be provided by the college to the Oregon Community College Unified Reporting System (OCCURS), which is a group made up of all community colleges in Oregon and the State Department of Community Colleges and Workforce Development.
+OCCURS gathers information about students and programs to meet state and federal reporting requirements.
+It also helps colleges plan, research, and develop programs.
+This information helps the colleges to support the progress of students and their success in the workplace and other educational pursuits.

-OCCURS or the college may provide your social security number to the following agencies or match it with records from the following systems:
+OCCURS or the college may provide your Social Security number to the following agencies or match it with records from the following systems:

-- State and private universities, colleges, and vocational schools, to find out how many community college students continue with their education and to find out whether community college courses are a good basis for further education; - The Oregon Employment Department, which gathers information, including employment and earnings, to help state and local agencies plan education and training services to help Oregon citizens get the best jobs available; - The Oregon Department of Education, to provide reports to local, state and federal governments.
-The information is used to learn about education, training, and job market trends for planning, research and program improvement; - The Oregon Department of Revenue and collection agencies only for purposes of processing debts, and only if credit is extended to you by the college; - The American College Testing Service, if you take the Asset placement test, for educational research purposes.
+- State and private universities, colleges, and vocational schools, to find out how many community college students continue with their education and to find out whether community college courses are a good basis for further education; - The Oregon Employment Department, which gathers information-including employment and earnings-to help state and local agencies plan education and training services to help Oregon citizens get the best jobs available; - The Oregon Department of Education, to provide reports to local, state, and federal governments.
+The information is used to learn about education, training, and job market trends for planning, research, and program improvement; - The Oregon Department of Revenue and collection agencies only for purposes of processing debts, and only if credit is extended to you by the college;

+• The American College Testing Service-if you take the ASSET placement test-for educational research purposes.
 State and federal law protects the privacy of your records.
-Your number will be used only for the purposes listed above.
+Your Social Security number will be used only for the purposes listed above.